 Question: "What is the meaning of the Parable of the Rich Fool?"

 The second point of the Parable of the Rich Fool is the fact that we are not blessed by God to hoard our wealth to ourselves.
-We are blessed to be a blessing in the lives of others and we are blessed to build the kingdom of God.
-The Bible says if our riches increase, we are not to set our hearts upon it (Psalm 62:10).
+We are blessed to be a blessing in the lives of others, and we are blessed to build the kingdom of God.
+The Bible says if our riches increase, we are not to set our hearts upon them (Psalm 62:10).
 The Bible also says there is one who gives freely and grows all the richer (Proverbs 11:24).
-Finally the Bible says we are to honor God with the first fruits of our increase (Proverbs 3:9-10).
-The point is clear, if we honor God with what he has given us, He will bless with more so that we can honor Him with more.
-There is a passage in Second Corinthians that summarizes this aptly (2 Corinthians 9:6-15).
+Finally, the Bible says we are to honor God with the first fruits of our increase (Proverbs 3:9–10).
+The point is clear; if we honor God with what He has given us, He will bless with more so that we can honor Him with more.
+There is a passage in 2 Corinthians that summarizes this aptly (2 Corinthians 9:6–15).
 In that passage Paul says, “And God is able to provide you with every blessing in abundance, so that having all contentment in all things at all times, you may abound in every good work.”
 We are blessed by God, so we can in turn “abound in every good work” and be a blessing in the lives of others.
-So if God has blessed you with material wealth “set not your heart on it” and “be rich toward God.”
+So, if God has blessed you with material wealth “set not your heart on it” and “be rich toward God.”
 That is the message of the Parable of the Rich Fool.

 © Copyright 2002-2014 Got Questions Ministries.